MalCVE: Malware Detection and CVE Association Using Large Language Models: Evaluation

 \textbf{Impact of technical informtion in CVE descriptions:} As explained in Section \ref{sec:evaluation}, LLMs may fail to associate malware with specific CVEs when the CVE descriptions lack sufficient technical detail.
 Therefore, our evaluation focused exclusively on CVEs that provide adequate technical information.

 To assess the impact of technical information in CVE descriptions, we included additional CVEs lacking sufficient detail in the analysis to evaluate performance differences.
 The results show that Recall@10 decreased by approximately 8\%, Recall@5 by 11\%, and Recall@3 by 6\%, while Recall@1 remained largely unchanged.
 Accuracy also declined by 8\%.
 These findings underscore the importance of detailed CVE descriptions for extracting relevant vulnerabilities, as LLMs are unable to reliably associate malware with CVEs when descriptions lack technical detail beyond the affected Java version.
 This highlights the value of publicizing and sharing comprehensive CVE information.
 However, expecting every CVE to include detailed technical descriptions may be impractical.
-Therefore, incorporating data from additional sources, such as CWEs, or crawling advisory references published by the NVD may help improve the accuracy to associate the malware with CVEs.
+Therefore, incorporating data from additional sources, such as CWEs, or crawling advisory references published by the NVD, may help improve the accuracy of associating the malware with CVEs.

 \textbf{Impact of deobfuscation:} Existing studies \cite{walton2025exploringlargelanguagemodels}, \cite{PE-Ransomware-Image-Detection} do not account for deobfuscation.
 As part of a supplementary analysis, we removed the deobfuscation step in MalCVE to evaluate its impact on performance.
 Following this removal, Recall@10 decreased by 13\%, Recall@5 by 10\%, Recall@3 by 9\%, and Recall@1 by 6\%.
 Accuracy also declined by 8\%.
 This decline is attributed to the LLM’s reduced ability to extract specific libraries and methods when deobfuscation is not applied.
+For example, the deobfuscator recovered critical strings indicating a call to "findClass" that were hidden in the decompiled code.
+This is important because CVE-2012-4681 is defined in terms of the misuse of "ClassFinder.findClass" and related methods.
+If those identifiers remain obfuscated, the model can’t connect the code to the vulnerability.
 The search queries used in semantic similarity search are critical for retrieving relevant CVEs.
 Prior to deobfuscation, the extracted queries were relatively generic and frequently repeated.
 After applying deobfuscation, the queries became more diverse and detailed, often including specific libraries, classes, and methods (e.g., sun.awt.SunToolkit.getField, java.beans.Statement.setSecurityManager).